Powell Elementary Handbook

 If your child will not be at school for any reason, please notify our school registrar, Michelle Lutes, at firstname.lastname@example.org.
 Upon returning from an absence, always send a note explaining the reason for the absence.
 Notifications may be sent via email.
 Please try to schedule routine medical appointments outside of school hours.
 Likewise, please schedule vacations during school holidays/long weekends.
 It is extremely important to maximize our instruction time.

-You can find the Student ID on their previous report card from CISD or on the yellow registration form that will come home the first week of school.
+You can find the Student ID on their previous report card from CISD or on your child's transportation tag located on their backpack.

 If you are a new student to Powell or have any questions, please contact the front office at 936-709-1700.